MoMkhani/Berlin-House-Prices-Prediction/README.md

 * Gathered berlin listings from immobilienscout24, validated and cleaned data
 * Performed an exploratory data analysis and answered different questions about the berlin real state market
-* Built machine learning models to predict rent prices in berling using regression techniques
+* Built machine learning models to predict rent prices in berlin using regression techniques

 ![Berlin](berlin.jpeg)